gruthevmeister/gruthevmeister/README.md

 - 👋 Hi, I’m @gruthevmeister
 - 👀 I’m interested in electronix
-- 🌱 I’m currently learning C and linux (would like to know whats relevent to my work in the kernel... probably linux device drivers)
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me ...  (vibeesh.maker@gmail.com)